 The New England Mutiny has been internationally recognized as one of the world's top women's soccer teams, and achieved its highest ranking at No. 14 in the world.
-In the United States, the team was spotlighted by Soccer Americaas one of the nation's top teams to watch.
+In the United States, the team was spotlighted by Soccer America as one of the nation's "Top 11" teams to watch.
 In 2002, the 12-team WPSL accepted the New England Mutiny as its first-ever East Conference team.

 Off the field, the team leads the nation in overall attendance.
 In 2005, New England played host to the WPSL National Final Four.
-That weekend, over 2,500 fans saw FCI triumph over the California Storm, led by U.S. Women's National Team star & World Cup hero Brandi Chastain.
+That weekend, over 2,500 fans saw FC Indiana triumph over the California Storm, led by U.S. Women's National Team star & World Cup hero Brandi Chastain.

 The Mutiny provide an opportunity for players with professional or national team aspirations and a training ground for top level college players during the summer.
 Through quality training, competition and interaction, we pride ourselves in helping our players get to that next "level": whether that is All-Conference, All-Region or All-American status in college or the ultimate step for the senior women's player - their respective National Team.

 The Women's Premier Soccer League is currently comprised of 70-plus teams and has been in existence since 1998.
-The only stand-alone national women's soccer league in the country, the WPSL was formed as a regional league serving the western United States and was granted national league status by the U.S. Soccer Federation.
+As a stand-alone national women's soccer league in the country, the WPSL was formed as a regional league serving the western United States and was granted national league status by the U.S. Soccer Federation.

 Some of the greatest names in women's soccer history have played in the WPSL, such as Julie Foudy, Brandi Chastain, Sissi, Abby Wambach, Shannon Boxx and many others.
 Many up-and-coming stars have plied their trade for WPSL teams, who include Alex Morgan, Stephanie Labbe (for the Mutiny), Amy Rodriguez and Megan Rapinoe.